Azziz-77/KFUPM-ART/README.md

 - OpenAI for the GPT models that power the AI guidance component
 - The Caldera framework team for their extensible adversary emulation platform
 - The Python community for the excellent libraries and tools that make this project possible
+- The Metasploit Framework team for their comprehensive exploitation toolkit